Welcome to Our City! Six Beloved Destinations for LGBTQ Travelers

 New York City

 San Francisco, "the city that practically invented gay," raised the first rainbow flag in 1978 and has remained a symbol of American gay culture.
-Arts lovers will appreciate SFJAZZ Center, the San Francisco Symphony, San Francisco Ballet and the GLBT Museum.
-Other go-tos are Pink Triangle Park, AIDS Memorial Grove and Dolores Park, along with Sir Francis Drake Hotel and Twin Peaks Tavern, recognized as the first "out" gay bar.
+Arts lovers will appreciate SFJAZZ Center, the San Francisco Symphony, San Francisco Ballet and the GLBT Historical Society Museum.
+Other go-tos are Pink Triangle Park, AIDS Memorial Grove and Dolores Park, along with Beacon Grand Hotel and Twin Peaks Tavern, recognized as the first "out" gay bar.
 FUN FACT: The city hosts Folsom Street Fair, the world's largest leather/fetish event.
 Photo courtesy of San Francisco Travel Association photo by Nader Khouri.

 The Church Wellesley Gay Village in Toronto has been known for decades as an LGBTQ tourist mecca with galleries, theaters, restaurants, nightlife and Toronto Pride—among the world's largest pride celebrations.
 You might recognize the neighborhood as film location for Queer as Folk.
 Buddies in Bad Times Theatre, Queer West Arts Festival and Inside Out—Canada's largest lesbian and gay film and video festival—are just a few of the draws.
 Photo courtesy of SeeTorontoNow.